-Pre-requisite In order to be considered for Extension English students must be in Year 9 SEAL or have an average of 75% or above in Mainstream English at Year 9.
+Pre-requisite In order to be considered for Extension English students must be in Year 9 SEAL or have an average of 70% or above in Mainstream English at Year 9.
 Foundation English The Foundation English course aims to provide students with an understanding of the Victorian Curriculum, with a specific focus on developing core skills that are essential for further study in the VCE Vocational Major, Victorian Pathways Certificate and the workplace.
 Each unit of the course integrates speaking, listening, reading, viewing, and writing to enhance students' knowledge of the structures and functions of both written and oral language.
 Throughout the course, students will evaluate how different text structures can be used by authors to convey their messages, explain various perspectives, attitudes and viewpoints through logical arguments, and develop their unique style by experimenting with language features, text structures, and images.
 By consolidating essential literacy skills and fostering an appreciation for learning, this course will help students to think critically and improve their communication skills in practical and engaging ways.
 Year 9 teachers will recommend which students should select English courses based on their abilities and interests.

 Core subjects (cont.)
 Students study mathematics and English for a whole year and 1 unit of core science and 1 elected unit of health and physical education for a semester each.

-Mathematics

-Mathematics

-at Year 9.

-The Year 10 mathematics course is designed to ensure that students acquire specialist knowledge in mathematics, are able to apply mathematical concepts and processes to solve problems and develop numeracy skills for everyday life.
+Mathematics Mathematics The Year 10 mathematics course is designed to ensure that students acquire specialist knowledge in mathematics, are able to apply mathematical concepts and processes to solve problems and develop numeracy skills for everyday life.
 The study of mathematics at Year 10 is compulsory for all students.
 The use of Computer Algebra System (CAS) calculators is introduced with students using the Casio Classpad II to assist with application problems.
-This is compulsory in Year 10 mathematics (except for VM) and will be used in VCE mathematics in Years 11 and 12.
-All students will be counselled to support them in their study of mathematics.
-This will be based on their VCE aspirations, their personal interests, school based data sets and teacher recommendation.
-The four Year 10 mathematics pathways for 2024 in order of conceptual understandings are: - Pathway 1 Extension Mathematics (Specialist and Methods preparation) Recommended for students considering Specialist and Methods in VCE.
-Pre-requisite: Students must be in the SEAL program or achieving an average of 85% in Mainstream Mathematics - Pathway 2 Methods preparation (Recommended for students considering Methods in VCE) - Pathway 3 General/Further preparation (Recommended for students considering General/Further in VCE or VM or discontinuing maths in Year 11) - Pathway 4 Foundation pathway (Recommended for students considering VM or discontinuing Maths in Year 11).
-If a situation arises where a student feels they are in the wrong subject, changing subjects may be possible.
-Note that moving to a less advanced pathway is likely to just depend on timetabling, though if moving to a more advanced pathway students' readiness for the mathematical demands will also need to be considered.
-Science Core Science Core Science is compulsory for all students, except SEAL students, for one semester.
-Core Science covers concepts from physics, biology and chemistry as appropriate to Year 10.
-The focus is on science in context and the development of research, reporting and problem-solving skills.
-Science education contributes to developing scientifically and technologically literate citizens who will be able to make informed decisions about their lifestyle, their environment and the kind of society in which they wish to live.
-The program will enable students to see the connections between science and people; note the relevance of science and technology to past achievements and current and future development; and develop awareness of the impact of science and technology on society, the individual and the environment.
-The program enables students to:
+This is compulsory in Year 10 mathematics (except for students in the Foundation Pathway) and is a course requirement in VCE mathematics in Years 11 and 12.
+Students are supported to follow their own passions in mathematics and may select one of the four pathways.
+The four Year 10 mathematics pathways in order of conceptual understandings are: - Pathway 1 Extension Mathematics (Specialist and Methods preparation).
+Recommended for students considering Specialist and Methods in VCE.
+Students must be in the SEAL program or achieving an average of 85% in Mainstream Mathematics at Year 9. - Pathway 2 Methods preparation.
+Recommended for students who are at level.
+This is Year 10 maths at the Victorian standard. - Pathway 3 General preparation.
+Recommended for students considering General Maths in VCE or VCE-VM or discontinuing maths in Year 11.
+This is for students who are below level and are not ready for Year 10 maths at the Victorian Standard. - Pathway 4 Foundation pathway .
+Recommended for students considering VCE-VM or discontinuing maths in Year 11.
+This is for students who are well below level and would benefit from re-learning previously taught skills.
+All students will undertake a pathways assessment in order to suggest an appropriate mathematics pathways.
+If a situation arises where a student feels they are in the wrong pathway, changing pathways may be possible at the end of Semester 1 but will only be considered in a small number of cases.
+Moving to a less advanced pathway will depend on timetabling, though if moving to a more advanced pathway, student's readiness for the mathematical demands will also need to be considered.